-The postdoctoral fellowship will begin August 31, 2019 and continue for 12 months at 40 hours per week.
+The postdoctoral fellowship will begin August 31, 2022 and continue for 12 months at 40 hours per week.
 Salary (\$40K) is paid bi-monthly.
 Vacation and sick leave are provided, as well as employee health insurance.
+The start date can be flexible based on the end of internship and the logistics of moving, etc. However, a full 12 months and the total hours requirement (1800) must be met to successfully complete the fellowship.